 An “IID restricted license” allows the holder to drive anywhere as long as he/she has an ignition interlock device (IID) in the car.

-Alternatively, restricted license allows the holder to drive:
+Alternatively, a restricted license allows the holder to drive:

 - To and from the driver’s place of employment,

 Before it will issue any restricted license, the DMV will generally require:

 - proof of enrollment in DUI school, and